-Bladon is a Cotswolds village in Oxfordshire notable for being where Winston Churchill is buried.
+Bladon is a Cotswolds village in Oxfordshire perhaps most notable for being the burial place of Sir Winston Churchill.

-Here you will find information for the history of Bladon, village attractions, the pubs, hotels and restaurants of Bladon, shops, local services, public transport and what’s on.
+Here you will find information for the history of Bladon, local attractions, the pubs, restaurants and places to stay in Bladon, shops, local services, public transport and what’s on.

-Bladon in the Oxfordshire Cotswolds is situated about 8 miles from Oxford, just south of the world heritage site of Blenheim Palace and the Cotswolds town of Woodstock, lying close to one of the Cotswolds prettiest rivers, the River Evenlode.
+Bladon in the Oxfordshire Cotswolds (not to be confused with Bladon in Northumberland) is situated about 8 miles from Oxford, just south of the world heritage site of Blenheim Palace and the Cotswolds town of Woodstock.
+The village lies close to one of the Cotswolds prettiest rivers, the River Evenlode.

 The first written evidence of Bladon was recorded in 1086, but there is archaeological evidence of much earlier occupation in the area.